DrCoolzic/AIR/README.md

 AIR
 ===
-Atari Image Reader
+Atari Image File Reader

-A set of tools that demonstrate how to read several Atari Image file formats
+A collection of tools that demonstrate how to read (as well as how to write) several Atari Image file formats.
+Code is public domain.

-Developed in C# and C++
+The tools are developed in C#

-- Pasti File format Reader in C#
+- Pasti File format Reader/Writer
-- Pasti File format Reader in C++
+- IPF File format Reader/Writer

-The Atari Image Reader project is free software; you can redistribute it and/or modify  it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.
+The Atari Image file Reader/Writer project is free software; you can redistribute it and/or modify  it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.